Dead Space: Aftermath: Synopsis

-Voice actors
+Characters and Voice Cast

 Production

 Dead Space: Aftermath forms part of the Dead Space series, described at the time by publisher Electronic Arts as a "trans-media franchise".
 The movie, together with the video game spin-off Dead Space Ignition and multiple pieces of print media, formed part of Electronic Arts's push to expand the narrative and reach of Dead Space.
 It also specifically formed part of the marketing push for Dead Space 2.
 Speaking about the contrasting merits of game and film narrative, the game's producer Steve Papoutsis stated that they were able to go in depth on elements that would otherwise be left unexplained.
 According to Papoutsis, the development team were "excited" to see the Dead Space series continue to feature in media expansions.
 The film was co-produced by Starz Media's animation subsidiary Film Roman, who handled Dead Space: Downfall; animation studio Pumpkin Studio; and Electronic Arts, acting as supervisor.
 The different flashback sections were handled by multiple South Korean studios, providing the desired variety.
 The studios were Dong Woo Animation, Digiart Productions, FX Gear and JM Animation.
 Both Dong Woo Animation and JM Animation had worked with Film Roman on the earlier animated feature Dante's Inferno: An Animated Epic.

 Director Mike Disa described the goal of Aftermath as creating "the most disturbing, terrifying horror movie we can make".
 The story delivery was directly influenced by the Akira Kurosawa film Rashomon, which delivered its story in a series of conflicting flashbacks.
 This approach also allowed the team to fulfil their wish of creating each perspective using a different animation style; the present day sections used 3D CGI, while the flashbacks used different 2D animation techniques.
 The different animation styles allow for a combination of multiple distinct visual styles, but the team also needed to retain some consistency in character appearance.
 Disa handled this by having each character have key traits, such as outfits or skin and hair colour, which carried over from sequence to sequence.
 Each section was created using a different style, focusing individually on a ghost story, pure action, psychological horror and a "monsterfest".
 The use of multiple studios also allowed the film's production in a shorter time than if it had all been handled by one studio.